 Ever sat down, fingers poised over the keyboard, the cursor blinking on an empty WordPress page?
 You’ve got your data lined up—neat rows and columns in Excel—begging to be showcased on your site.
+But how do you add a table in WordPress site without HTML and CSS knowledge?

-But, there’s that tiny detail separating you from digital triumph: how do you seamlessly embed those numbers into your post?
 Enter wpDataTables, the undisputed champion of WordPress table plugins, here to sweep away the complexity and transform your data display from bland to brilliant.

 By the time you hit the last period of this piece, you’ll have mastered the art of inserting responsive, visually appealing tables into your WordPress site.